 The post-secondary educational institution must only satisfy one of the criteria above to be eligible for EAP purposes.
-For instance, if the educational institution is not designated under the Canada Student Loans Act but is certified by the federal Minister of Human Resources and Skills Development, it is acceptable for EAP purposes.
+For instance, if the educational institution is not designated under the Canada Student Loans Act but is certified by the federal Minister of Employment and Social Development, it is acceptable for EAP purposes.
 It is the promoter's responsibility to examine all relevant authorities to verify if an educational institution is recognized for EAP purposes.
 Please see the next question for more information.

 6(k) How does one confirm if a post-secondary educational institution is recognized for EAP purposes?

 To verify if a particular educational institution in Canada is designated under the Canada Student Loans Act or the Canada Student Financial Assistance Act, please contact your provincial or territorial student financial assistance office.
-To obtain the contact information for the student financial assistance office in your area, please contact Service Canada at 1-800-O-CANADA (1-800-622-6232) or visit HRSDC's Web page at the following link:
+To obtain the contact information for the student financial assistance office in your area, please contact Service Canada at 1-800-O-CANADA (1-800-622-6232) or consult the Provincial and territorial student financial assistance offices.

-The Canada Student Loans Program of Human Resources and Skills Development Canada (HRSDC) produces a Master List of Designated Educational Institutions.
+The Canada Student Loans Program of Employment and Social Development Canada (ESDC) produces a Master List of Designated Educational Institutions.
 All provinces, with the exception of the Northwest Territories, Nunavut, and the province of Quebec, participate in the Canada Student Loans Program.
-For more information regarding this list, please visit HRSDC's Web page at the following link:
+For more information, consult the List of designated educational institutions.

-For information regarding eligible post-secondary educational institutions in the province of Quebec, please contact Quebec's Loans and Bursaries Program at 1-877-643-3750 or visit their Web page at the following link:
+For information regarding eligible post-secondary educational institutions in the province of Quebec, please contact Quebec's Loans and Bursaries Program at 1-877-643-3750 or consult the Student Financial Assistance.

-To verify if a particular educational institution in Canada has been certified by the Minister of Human Resources and Skills Development, please contact HRSDC's Certification Program at 1-866-517-5650 or visit their Web page at the following link:
+To verify if a particular educational institution in Canada has been certified by the Minister of Employment and Social Development, please contact ESDC's Certification Program at 1-866-517-5650 or consult the List of certified institutions.